akka/akka/akka-docs/general/actor-systems.rst

    special-cased thread which sends messages to the actors which shall act on them.

 #.
-Do not pass between actors mutable objects which you actually mutate.
-In
+Do not pass mutable objects between actors.
+In order to ensure that, prefer
-   order to ensure that, prefer immutable messages.
+   immutable messages.
 If the encapsulation of actors is broken by exposing their mutable state to the outside, you are back in normal Java concurrency land with all the drawbacks.

 #.
 Actors are made to be containers for behavior and state, embracing this
    means to not routinely send behavior within messages (which may be tempting